HL7/bulk-data/input/pagecontent/export.md

 When the `organizeOutputBy` kickoff parameter is not populated, each output file SHALL contain resources of only one type, and a server MAY create more than one file for each resource type returned.
 The number of resources contained in a file MAY vary between servers and files.

 When the `organizeOutputBy` kickoff parameter is populated with a resource type, the output files SHALL be populated with blocks consisting of a header `Parameters` resource containing a parameter named `header` with a reference to a resource of the type in the kickoff parameter, followed by the resource referenced in this header and resources that reference the resource referenced in the header (together a "resource block").
-Each output file MAY contain multiple resource blocks and, when possible, a single resources block SHOULD NOT be split across files.
+Each output file MAY contain multiple resource blocks and, when possible, a single resource's block SHOULD NOT be split across files.
 If a resource block does span more than one file, the header SHALL be repeated at the start of each file where the block continues, and the association between these files SHALL be documented in the manifest using the `continuesInFile` field in the relevant `output` array items.

+Resources that would otherwise be included in the export, but do not have references to the resource type specified in the `organizeOutputBy` parameter, MAY be included in a resource blocks that contain resources they reference, MAY be repeated in every resource block, or MAY be omitted from the export.

 Example header for `Patient` resource:
 ```json